mahan-hosseini/AutoGaitA/autocycla/README.md

 # AutoCyclA – Automated Cycling Analysis with AutoGaitA

 Despite AutoGaitA being developed to facilitate and automate gait analyses after successful body posture tracking, we demonstrate with this project, AutoCyclA, that our toolbox can be adopted to any behaviour of interest as long as the kinematic features extracted in coordinate space are meaningful to the user (e.g. the 2D coordinates recorded from a lateral view of somebody cycling can generate angles of interest).
-This demonstration further serves as a broad manual for analysing any behaviour using AutoGaitA.
+This demonstration further serves as a broad manual for analysing any rhythmic behaviour using AutoGaitA.

 ## Aim